 The Family or Criminal Court of W.A

-Often our Psychologists provide ‘independent psychological assessments and reports’ to family members whom have been ‘unable to access contact with their young children’ following spousal or marriage separation.
-These reports can be particularly helpful in assisting the family court to identify the need for child contact orders to take place.
-If Formal Mediation (Government or Private) has been attempted by a Family Dispute Resolution Service (FDR) unsuccessfully and they have provided you with an ‘FDR Certificate’, you can begin an application with the Family Court of W.A.
+Often our Psychologists often provide ‘Independent Psychological Assessments and Reports’ to individuals whom have been charged with a crime or for those whom have been ‘unable to access contact with their young children’ following spousal or marriage separation.
+Psychometric testing measures are also conducted during these assessments which often support each case report.
+The reports can be particularly helpful in assisting the criminal court to gain an understanding of a client’s mental health history or the family court to identify the need for child contact orders to take place.
+If Formal Mediation (Government or Private) has been attempted by a Family Dispute Resolution Service (FDR) unsuccessfully following marriage separation and they have provided you with an ‘FDR Certificate’, you can begin an application with the Family Court of W.A.
 It is recommended that a lawyer be instigated prior to contacting our service to book these psychological assessment appointments.
 Generally a 2 hour session is required for this process which includes the implementation of psychometric testing measures.
 Reports are an additional cost and generally take up to 3 weeks to complete.
 See ‘Fees Section’ on our Home Page.
-Clients pay for these services themselves as these are not covered by external agencies.
+Clients pay for these services independently as these are not covered by external agencies.

 See the following LINKS for further information: